Netsparker's discovery service enables you to become aware of your enterprise's online collateral, web applications, and services.

 Firstly, the Discovery Service is a separate service that works completely independent from Netsparker Enterprise and currently runs here: https://services.netsparker.cloud/

 Netsparker queries the discovery server and lists the results in the application.
-There are 2 main public sources where the Discovery Service collects this data: Certificate Transparency Logs and Project Sonar Reverse DNS.
+There is a public source where the Discovery Service collects this data: Certificate Transparency Logs.

 Certificate Transparency Logs